crosswalk-project/crosswalk-github-webhooks/README.md

 There are no templates because we just process events sent by GitHub and do not need to show anything to users directly.

-## jira_updater

-This application watches the creation and closing of pull requests, and updates JIRA tickets based on the occurence of certain keywords in the pull request message.

 ## trybot_control

 This application receives pull request events and talks to Buildbot so that a